Iru Puli Kuzhambu - Tirunelveli Special

 Iru Puli Kuzhambu in a pot

-This Iru puli kuzhambu had the sourness from both tamarind and buttermilk which was very interesting.
+This Iru puli kuzhambu had the sourness from both tamarind and buttermilk, which was very interesting.
 Also, the simple spice mixture with fenugreek seeds (vendhayam) was very aromatic.

-I used drumsticks and eggplants as my vegetables for the kuzhambu, but you could use any other vegetable of your choice or also a combination of mixed vegetables.
-This is a specialty from Tirunelveli region of Tamil Nadu just like this Sodhi with Puli Inji and Tirunelveli Sambhar.
-This is my second recipe under Bookmarked theme for the BM.
+This is a specialty from the Tirunelveli region of Tamil Nadu, just like this Sodhi with Puli Inji and Tirunelveli Sambhar.
+This is my second recipe under the Bookmarked theme for the BM.

 Iru Puli Kuzhambu in a kadai